-In this complete guide, we provide detailed information on the nation’s real estate market so that you can buy a property with confidence in this slice of paradise and obtain a high-ranking passport.
+In this complete guide, we provide detailed information on the Antigua and Barbuda real estate market so that you can confidently buy a property in this slice of paradise and obtain a high-ranking passport.

-Whether you’re looking to retire on an island oasis, buy a holiday home, or invest in real estate for a passport, buying a property in Antigua and Barbuda makes for a fantastic investment.
+Whether you’re looking to retire on an island oasis, buy a holiday home, or invest in real estate for a passport, buying a property in Antigua and Barbuda is a fantastic investment.
 In Antigua and Barbuda, you can enjoy:

 Stable property prices